-One of our bestselling films, Ilford XP2 Super 400 is a favored black and white 35mm film by Lomographers because of its superior chromogenic quality and developing convenience!
+The Ilford XP2 Super is a sharp, fast, fine grain black and white film.
+It can be used for any photographic subject but ensures excellent results when there is a wide subject brightness range.
 It's an outstanding choice for action photography (since it can be pushed/pulled) and low-budget film processing (accepted at most one-hour labs)!

-Ilford XP2 Super is a sharp, fast, fine grain black and white film.
-It can be used for any photographic subject, but ensures excellent results when there is a wide subject brightness range.
 The film yields high contrast negatives and has an extremely wide exposure latitude making it suitable for use in varied lighting conditions.
 Ilford XP2 Super 400 is easy to process.
-Unlike most B&W films which use traditional processing, XP2 is developed in C41 chemicals alongside colour negative films, making it a convenient monochromatic choice.
+Unlike most B&W films which use traditional processing, XP2 is developed in C41 chemicals alongside color negative films, making it a convenient monochromatic choice.

 Manufacturer:Ilford Photo ISO: 400 (can be pulled/pushed between 50-800 ASA) Exposures: 36 shots Developing: C-41 (most one-hour photo labs) Others: For use with all 35 mm cameras.
 Also available in 120 format

 Last February, Amandine Besacier visited Detroit in stormy weather with our Black and White film Berlin Kino.
 A Member of the Studio Hans Lucas, the French photographer comes back to that experience in this glacial article.

 Community member kingfood_0505 makes a quick side-by-side comparison of our beloved Lomochrome films!
 Here is a visual comparison between the LomoChrome Purple and LomoChrome Metropolis from a Lomographer's perspective!